spotinst/help/src/docs/spot-pc/tutorials/edit-spot-group.md

 ## What’s Next?

-Learn more about [Connecting to the Spot PC desktop](spot-pc/tutorials/connect-to-desktop) as an end user.
+Learn more about [connecting to the Spot PC desktop](spot-pc/tutorials/connect-to-desktop) as an end user.